Mera Peak Climbing and Amphu Labcha pass

 Services Excluded

-• Travel Insurance: Personal travel insurance covering high-altitude trekking and mountaineering.
+• Travel and rescue insurance (mandatory for high-altitude trekking and climbing)

 Frequently Asked Questions